Home

 Work Schedule

 Not all Ramp Rats that attend an airshow or fly-in work the entire show, nor is it mandatory.
 SRS understands that people have jobs and other commitments that may preclude them from working a particular event.
 This is not a problem.
 Because of the number of SRS members, fulfilling the manpower commitment of an airshow has never been a problem.
 For a typical 2-day airshow, the show usually requires ramp personnel for 4 days; aircraft arrivals on day 1, practice on day 2, and the actual airshow takes place on days 3 and 4.
-Some Ramp Rats will stay over for one more day after the event to launch aircraft for the return trip home.
+Some Ramp Rats will even stay over for one more day after the event to launch aircraft for the return trip home.

-© Copyright 2006 - 2010 All Rights Reserved Special Ramp Services
+© Copyright 2006 - 2024 All Rights Reserved Special Ramp Services